francozappa/bias/README.md

 * [Instruction to perform the BIAS attacks](https://github.com/francozappa/bias/tree/master/bias)
 * [Code to patch linux-4.14.111 to enable H4 parsing](https://github.com/francozappa/bias/tree/master/linux-4.14.111)
+    * Make sure to install the relevant kernel modules to interface with the devboard.
+For example, USB serial drivers and device drivers for the Bluetooth subsystem.
 * [Code to validate the legacy authentication procedure](https://github.com/francozappa/bias/tree/master/la)
 * [Code to validate the secure authentication procedure](https://github.com/francozappa/bias/tree/master/sa)